Hey there, I’m Mike and if you’ve ever why’s your car battery hot or at an unusually high temperature, this is the article for you.

 2. Weak or shorted battery

-In some cases, a hot battery is the first sign of a weak, bad, or failing car battery.
+In some cases, a car battery that is hot to the touch is the first sign of a weak, bad, or failing car battery.
 If the battery is weak, it means the alternator will work double-time to charge the battery, which can also lead to overcharging issues and overheating.
 If this is the case, your best recourse is to replace the battery.
 But before doing that, it’s also a good idea to have the entire charging system diagnosed before ruling out a weak or failing battery.

 Also, a short circuit or shorted battery can also cause overheating issues.
 Remember that lead-acid batteries may have a low internal resistance, but it can deliver powerful bursts of current when shorted.
 In fact, the heat may be high enough to melt cables or cause the battery to explode.